Towards 6G Holographic Localization: Enabling Technologies and Perspectives

-\textbf{Multi-Objective Function in 9D Localization:} In general, we can not simultaneously minimize the position, orientation, and speed estimation errors to achieve accurate 9D localization \cite{elzanaty2020reconfigurable}.
+\textbf{Multi-Objective Function in 9D Localization} Some \ac{6G} use cases, such as augmented reality based applications, require accurate 9D localization, i.e., the position, orientation, and speed estimation errors should be minimized.
+Unfortunately, in general it is challenging to optimize the \ac{RIS} phases such that all the aforementioned errors are simultaneously minimized, as required for 9D localization.
 Hence, the phase design turns into a multi-objective optimization problem, requiring more sophisticated algorithms.
 In this sense, efficient solutions for the \ac{RIS} phase design by optimizing multi-objective functions are still lacking.
-For example, some use cases require that both the position and orientation errors should be minimized to provide the user with more rich experiments such as augmented reality applications.
-Furthermore, some communication-based metrics can be optimized (e.g., the coverage, rate, and energy efficiency) besides the localization accuracy.

-\textbf{Ad-hoc Waveform Design:} In general, for 9D localization, multiple waveforms can also be designed for different time slots in order to achieve better accuracy for the estimation of different parameters in a time division fashion.
+\textbf{Ad-hoc Waveform Design} In general, for 9D localization, multiple waveforms can also be designed for different time slots in order to achieve better accuracy for the estimation of different parameters in a time division fashion.

 Moreover, following a trend started by LTE Advanced, the 6G waveforms will be designed for joint communication and localization purposes.
 In this regard, the joint design of the \ac{RIS} phases and the beamforming codebooks at the \ac{BS} and \ac{UE} is essential.
-Moreover, a distinction should be made according to the use of \ac{RIS} either being a transmitter or a reflector \cite{wymeersch2019radio,he2019adaptive}.
+Moreover, a distinction should be made according to the use of \ac{RIS} either being a transmitter or a reflector.
 The joint optimization problem can be also challenging, increasing the complexity of the localization algorithms.